jrolfs/react-vary/README.md

 # react-vary :cat: :smile_cat: :kissing_cat: :heart_eyes_cat: :joy_cat:

-## Statically declare variants for AB testing react components
+## Statically and Dynamically declare variants for AB testing react components

 Similar to the Top-level API of prop-types, its as easy as: